firebase/firebase-js-sdk/.changeset/three-months-lie.md

 "@firebase/firestore": patch
 ---

-Fix a bug that prevented aggregations from being run when muli-tab was enabled.
+Fix a bug that sometimes prevented aggregations from being run when muli-tab persistence was enabled.